FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/awsruncmd/README.md

 ## Installation

-Workflow plug-in steps are supported with vCommander release 7.0 and higher.
+Workflow plug-in steps are supported with Commander release 7.0 and higher.

 See [Adding Workflow Plug-in Steps](https://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding) in the vCommander documentation to learn how to install this package.